-> Useful content is what gives your newsletter wings.
+Useful content is what gives your newsletter wings.
 It’s what inspires people to subscribe, stay subscribed, share and make purchasing decisions.
-So, before you hit send on a newsletter, make sure it’s packed with valuable, useful information.
-Offer answers to your reader’s problems.
+So, before you hit send on a newsletter, make sure it contains valuable, useful information.
+Provide answers to your reader’s problems.
 Share useful tips.
-Point your readers to useful resources.
+Point your readers to helpful resources.
+You get the idea.

-> The more value you pack into each newsletter, the more your readers will value it… and the more they will value you.
+The more value you pack into each newsletter, the more your readers will value it… and the more they will value you.
 Think about that for a moment.

 3. Get the design right

 Even if your content is wonderful, people won’t take it seriously if the design looks poor.
 The first bite is with the eye.

 If your newsletter provides valuable information, but the design looks amateurish or outdated, it’s like serving a delicious meal on a dirty plate.

 So invest in the best design or newsletter template you can.
 Because whether your newsletter looks cheap or is presented professionally, it all reflects back on you.

 4. Ask readers to share

 Even if readers think your newsletter is great, it may not occur to them to share it.
 People are busy.
 Really busy.
 By reminding them, you plant the idea of sharing the newsletter in their mind.
 Moreover, you do this at the exact point, where they have just read it and enjoyed it.
 I used to have a section at the bottom of my newsletter, which said: